awsdocs/aws-greengrass-developer-guide/doc_source/hardware-security.md

    sudo ./greengrassd stop
    ```
 **Note**
 *greengrass\-root* represents the path where the AWS IoT Greengrass core software is installed on your device\.
-If you installed the software by following the [Getting Started](gg-gs.md) tutorial, then this is the `/greengrass` directory\.
+If you installed the software by following the steps in the [Getting Started](gg-gs.md) tutorial, then this is the `/greengrass` directory\.

 1. Install the OpenSSL engine\.